-A: An employee who is typically considered as a non-essential employee may need to fulfill a deadline or complete a task during approved administrative leave.
+A: If you have the ability to telework you will not be given administrative leave unless it is approved by the appointing authority.
+Otherwise, an employee who is typically considered as a non-essential employee may need to fulfill a deadline or complete a task during approved administrative leave.
 In this case, the employee would be considered essential for that day or for the time needed to complete that specific task.
 In this case they would accrue administrative leave for the hours worked.
 NOTE: It is important to gain clarification from your supervisor whether or not deadlines can be flexible when administrative leave is approved.